benjibc/bennychen-blog-scripts/README.md

 bennychen-blog-scripts
 ======================

-Scripts for posts in my blogs.
+Scripts for posts in my blogs, http://bennyyufeichen.tumblr.com/ /vim : an install script to install JavaScript plugins for vim

+more to follow :D

+# License
+MIT